Dealer or private seller?

 If you are thinking of buying an imported car through a dealer or garage, you need to check if the correct VRT has been paid on the car.
 If the car was new when it was imported, VAT may also be payable.
 The seller should be able to provide you with a vehicle registration certificate to show that VRT has been paid.

 If you buy a car abroad with the intention of importing it into Ireland, you will not be covered by Irish consumer legislation if things go wrong.
 The law in the country in which you bought the car will apply.
-Information on cross-border legal action is available from the European Consumer Centre Ireland.
+Information on cross-border legal action within the EU is available from the European Consumer Centre Ireland.